Accessibility Accessibility icon

 Finding Your Blueprint

-If the gym hasn't fixed your chest, it isn't a failure of your willpower; it’s a matter of anatomy.
-Whether your condition is caused by a specific condition or simply the hormone changes of aging, there is a path forward.
+If the gym hasn’t fixed your chest, it isn’t a failure of willpower; it’s a matter of anatomy.
+Whether your condition is driven by an underlying medical issue or the natural hormonal changes that come with aging, there is a path forward.

-"I don't have a one-size-fits-all approach to the male body," Dr. Fortes says.
-"We look at your specific anatomy.
-Whether we are doing a male breast reduction or refreshing your profile, the goal is to help you look great and feel confident."
+“I don’t take a one-size-fits-all approach to the male body,” Dr. Fortes says.
+“We evaluate your specific anatomy.
+Whether we are performing a male breast reduction or refining your chest contour, the goal is to help you look natural and feel confident.”

-Breaking the stigma of the past is the first step.
-By understanding the underlying causes of gynecomastia, you can start planning for a result that reflects your hard work.
+Breaking the stigma of the past is an important first step.
+By understanding the underlying causes of gynecomastia, you can begin planning for a result that better reflects your effort and physique.